varnish/Varnish-Book/varnish_book.rst

    You can also contact the Varnish open source community at https://varnish-cache.org.
    To book training, please look at https://varnish-software.com/academy.

+   Additional examples from different Varnish versions are available at https://www.varnish-cache.org/trac/wiki/VCLExamples.
+   These examples are maintained by the community.

    For those interested in development, the developers arrange weekly bug washes were recent tickets and development is discussed.
    This usually takes place on Mondays around 13:00 CET on the IRC channel `#varnish-hacking` on `irc.linpro.net`.

-   Errata, updates and general improvements of this book are available at its repository https://github.com/varnish/Varnish-Book/tree/Varnish-Book-v4.
+   Errata, updates and general improvements of this book are available at its repository https://github.com/varnish/Varnish-Book/.

 .. class:: heading2